 Students were also asked to include the statement “Too Many People” in their artwork and to show how overpopulation will negatively impact our future.

-Negative Population Growth has announced this year’s winners of the first segment of the Student Poster Contest.
+Negative Population Growth is proud to announced this year’s winners of the final segment of the Student Poster Contest.
 Twelve students from across the United States will receive awards ranging from $3,000 to $1,000 to put towards their annual tuition.

 This year’s prizes are just a portion of the tens of thousands of dollars in scholarship money NPG has awarded in recent years as part of our Youth Outreach program.
 This multi-faceted program is designed to get America’s young people focused on the disastrous future that awaits their generation if our nation’s leaders fail to soon recognize and act on putting forth workable, responsible, common sense solutions to today’s ever-growing population crisis.

 In addition to sponsoring annual student scholarship competitions, NPG has worked through the years with thousands of teachers nationwide who help bring the message about the vital need to slow, halt and eventually reverse population growth to America’s classrooms.
 These efforts are funded through the generous support of NPG members who are especially interested in leaving a livable world to their children and grandchildren.

 In commenting on the awarding of the 2019 Poster Scholarships, Craig Lewis, NPG’s Executive Vice President, noted: “The number of students competing this year is record breaking.
 This increase of student awareness is incredibly encouraging as it reflects the fact that today’s youth are becoming more and more aware that a nation and world of too many people will only fuel economic, social, and environmental chaos.
 Knowing that so many young people are willing to engage in the battle to protect our nation for generations to come bodes well for the future.”